-- To work with the Office of Institutional Advancement to develop a system for promotion of Department of Music events and programs in the community, state, and region.
+- To work with the Office of Institutional Advancement, Publication and Design, and Public Relations to promote Department of Music events and programs in the community, state, and region.

-- To maintain existing and develop new summer music programs for middle through high school students, college students, and professionals.
+- To develop new summer music programs for middle through high school students, college students, and professionals.

 - To assess and evaluate our curricula, quality of instruction, quality of programs, and service to the University and community annually.